jessepav/lacygoill-wiki-backup/vim/vim9.md

 var dict = {'a': 1, 'b': 2}
 ```
     ✔

-Some (all?) of these rules were introduced in 8.2.1326.

 ## Vim unexpectedly populates the arglist when I call a function where I omit to declare an `n` variable!